aliakh/aliakh.github.io/_posts/2020-07-10-java-concurrency-and-parallelism-barrier-synchronizers.md

 #### Example

-In the example are used 2 latches: first as a one-shot entry barrier, second as one-shot exit barrier.
+In the example are used 2 latches: first as a one-time entry barrier, second as a one-time exit barrier.

 ```
 private static final int PARTIES = 3;